rustyforks/moonlander/moonrender/README.md

 let height = 720.0;

 let (w, h) = render.draw(scroll_y, height, ctx);
+// w and h are the dimensions of the resulting page

 // Send a click event to the page let msg: moonrender::Msg = render.click((x, y));